billkarsh/SpikeGLX/Markdown/FileViewer_Help.md

 ### ShankMap (GeomMap) Operators

 The operations in this menu turn on/off channel `used-flags` (u-flags).
-The u-flag controls if that channel is included in spatial averaging `-<S>` filters.
+The u-flag controls if that channel is included in spatial averaging `CAR` filters.
 Noisy (bad) channels diminish the effectiveness of such filters.

 * `ShankMap: Toggle This Chan`: Right-click on a spiking channel,